 4. Drawers: Before & After Images

 Drawers can be a major source of mess as well.
 Are you familiar with this kind of drawers?
+You can find inexpensive organisers to quickly organize your drawer mess.

 So how do you organize a drawer to look like the “After” example above?
 Here are nice examples of elegant storage dividers that you can insert in a larger chest of drawers to help organize your clothes and avoid clutter: